VG-Wort Access-Zählmarke< Back home

 The Shows

 Following is a complete list of the shows used to create the film.
-I list every song played and where you can get it.
+You'll find every song played and where you can get it.
+This detailed list is a joint work between me and fellow researcher Claude Schlouch.

 The Cosmopolitan Club

-A segment of the film presents excerpts from a gig played at the Cosmopolitan Club, St. Louis.
-Chuck plays along with Johnnie Johnson (piano), Frank Dunbar (dms), Chuck Clay (bs), and Ingrid Berry (vcl).
+A segment of the film presents excerpts from a "show" played at the Cosmopolitan Club, St. Louis.
+Chuck plays along with Johnnie Johnson (piano), Frank Dunbar (dms), and Chuck Clay (bs).
+The film crew had tried to reconstruct how Berry shows might have looked like in the early 1950s.
+The filming of this segment took place on October 8th, 1986.

 Song appr. length available comments